Deving789/NBA_Final-Project/README.md

 ## Project dashboard

 -- Using HTML we created a website for the end user to look at.
-On this HTML page you can see all of our groups names, the technologies we used, a carousel of images(including from our project) and even a section where you can look up any player or team from the 2014-15 season.
+On this HTML page you can see the names of our group members, the technologies we used, a carousel of images(including from our project) and even a section where you can look up any player or team from the 2014-15 season.
 The search section even allows you to download your searched critera via JSON or Excel.
 To see our website please scroll down to the bottom of this readme file.

 ----------------------------